daweibai/PCBS-langevo/README.md

 # AE
 * What was your level in programming before starting the class (roughly)

-I've followed the AT2 class, where we modeled neural networks.
-For all my codes, I mostly used functions like the conditional, the "for" loop.
-I had never defined a function before this course and my goal was "as long as it works".
+I had no training in coding before coming to the Cogmaster.
+I followed the AT2 class last year, where we modeled neural networks.
+For all my codes, I mostly only used functions like the conditional and the "for" loop.
+I had never defined a function before this course.
+My goal was to plot figures and "as long as it works".

 * What you learned while working for this class (throught the lectures and/or the project)

 I learned to define functions, the dictionary and functions manipulating strings.
+I also learned to plan the structure of the codes before starting.
+The homeworks I did in AT2 didn't demande this sort of global planning.
 I've never done a project as challenging as this one (I should have chosen something easier).
-For weeks I didn't have an idea about where to begin.
+For weeks I didn't have an idea about where to begin (and therefore neither did I know what to ask).
 I spent a lot of time trying to understand the ILM and the Context-Free Grammar.
+There's no code of ILM or CFG to be found on the Internet that I could understand.
+So I had to build the model from my understanding of the ILM, which is a great exercise.

 * If you have any suggestions to improve the class for the future